 Nevertheless, almost 70% of total mobile app usage comes from the top 200 apps.
 What this means is that even though smartphones and mobile apps are popular right now, it is no guarantee that your app will be successful.
 At least in the beginning stages.

 Do not let that discourage you from trying though.
-If you do your research and follow the latest mobile app marketing trends, you can devise a decent strategy that will help launch your app to the top.
+If you do your research and follow the latest mobile marketing trends and statistics, you can devise a decent strategy that will help launch your app to the top.

-To make your job easier, we will try to present some helpful mobile app marketing tools and techniques as well channels that you can find useful down the road.
+To make your job easier, we will try to present some helpful marketing tools and techniques well as channels that you can find useful down the road.
 Following these mobile app marketing best practices can help your app stand out more among the fierce competition.

-- Use an ASO strategy.
 Websites climb up to the top of the search engine results by way of SEO.
 Similarly, you can implement an ASO strategy—which is short for app store optimization—to help your app’s ranking.
 It will help with visibility which will lead to more downloads, thus more visibility.
 It is an endless cycle in which one helps the other.
-ASO optimization incorporates correct use of titles, descriptions, keywords, graphic screenshots and [positive] reviews.
+ASO optimization incorporates correct use of titles, descriptions, keywords, graphic screenshots and positive reviews.

-- Use other online distribution channels.
 Never rely only on the app store to market your app.
 Use other digital channels to promote it for better exposure.
 Social media websites like Facebook, Twitter and Instagram have an enormous user base.
-Running paid promotions and advertisements on them will surely get the much needed exposure for your app.
+Running paid promotions and advertisements on them will surely get the much-needed exposure for your app.
 Moreover, you can create a website or run an email newsletter service to drive new app downloads.
 You can also try to get reviews and mentions from blogs, famous Internet personalities and so on.

-- Try to consistently re-engage with your users.
 Most applications are downloaded and used once before they are tossed aside.
 You can have a pretty fun, engaging app which still ends up not being used.
 Apps that constantly try to engage with their users through push notifications and in-app messages tend to do much better in terms of retaining their userbase.
-Additionally, you can look for outside options such as Email and SMS marketing to engage with customers outside of your mobile application.
+Additionally, you can look for outside options such as email and SMS marketing to engage with customers outside of your mobile application.

 Mobile App Marketing Agencies